gus-campos/Survive-Between-Stars/README.md

 - Aim with mouse
 - Shoot with left mouse button
-- Accelerate with right mouse button
+- Accelerate holding the right mouse button
 - Dash with double click on right mouse button

 ### Itch.io page